Lectures on Jurisprudence: Scholarly critique

-According to William Caldwell, the lectures accomplish three goals: they detail Smith's philosophy and beliefs about economics, they explain his motivation to write about the historical origins of political societies, and they show the influence of mercantilism and Francis Hutcheson on Smith's thoughts on the political economy.
-In an article for Political Science Quarterly, Wilhelm Hasbach opines that Smith believed that the political economy is the foundation for morality, law, government, wealth, revenue, and arms, a position that originated from the idea of natural law.
+According to William Caldwell, the lectures accomplish three goals: they detail Smith's philosophy and beliefs about economics, and they explain his motivation for writing about the historical origins of political societies.
+They show the influence of mercantilism and Francis Hutcheson on Smith's thoughts on the political economy.
+In an article for Political Science Quarterly, Wilhelm Hasbach opines that Smith believed that the political economy is the foundation for morality, law, government, wealth, revenue, and arms.
+This position originated from the idea of natural law.
 He also notes that Smith's relationship with the physiocrats is important in the Lectures and that some critics state that Smith produced the same concepts as the physiocrats on economics.
 Hasbach also states that Smith expands on physiocratic ideas by advocating a freedom of industry.
 Smith expects that industry - and also commerce - be laisser-faire and relevant to all aspects of political economics.
 Another scholar, C. F. Bastable, notes that Smith recognizes the need for industry for the production of wealth.
-Industry creates capital which is much needed in an economically viable society.
+Industry creates capital, which is much needed in an economically viable society.

 Hasbach has also written that the Lectures offer a perspective of Smith's view on property that differs from that of John Locke.
 Smith believes that property does not lie within the individual but rather that it ought to be shared within society.
 "The individual and his labor are in no respect the ultimate source of the right of property in land: the origin of this right is in society."
 Also, according to Hasbach, Smith rejects a state of nature and the doctrine on an original contract, two ideas supported by Locke.